lucianoayres/btcq-cli/README.md

 ## Installation

-To build the `btcq` CLI tool, run the following command in the root directory of the project:
+To build the `btcq` CLI tool, run the following command in `src` directory of the project:

 ```bash
 go build -o btcq